kubernetes/community/contributors/design-proposals/node/node-fence.md

 Current Repository: https://github.com/rootfs/node-fencing

 ## Overview
 Rationale and architecture for the addition of a fencing mechanism in Kubernetes clusters.
 In [pod-safety](https://github.com/kubernetes/community/blob/16f88595883a7461010b6708fb0e0bf1b046cf33/contributors/design-proposals/pod-safety.md) proposal we describe the need and desire solutions for unrecoverable cluster partition.
-In the following we define motivations and flows to provide fence actions using fence controller and executor to free the partitioned entities and recover the workload by isolation and power management operations.
+In the following we define motivations and flows to provide fence actions using fence controller to free the partitioned entities and recover the workload by isolation and power management operations.

 ### Motivation
 Kubernetes cluster can get into a network partition state between nodes to the api server running on the master node (e.g. network device failure).
 When that happens their nodes’ status is changed to “not ready” by the node controller and the scheduler cannot know the status of pods running on that node without reaching the nodes’ kubelet service.
 From such scenario, k8s (since 1.8) defines an eviction timeout (forced by the node controller) such that after 5 minutes pods will enter a termination state in the api server and will try to shutdown gracefully when possible (this happens only if the connectivity returns).